Four more Australians test positive for coronavirus on Diamond Princess

 — Virginia Lau (@virginiaylau) February 7, 2020

-They proceeded to test only about seven per cent of people on the ship who they deemed at-risk.
+They proceeded to test only about 7 per cent of people on the ship who they deemed at-risk.

 Testing has since been expanded to include those who’ve been in close contact with infected passengers.